 Are you worried because your automation testing work has been hampered as Selenium IDE has stopped working from Firefox 55 onwards?
 Well, don’t be worried as we have some good news for you.

 The Katalon Studio team recently introduced Katalon Automation Recorder, which has been developed for users who are no longer able to continue automation testing using obsolete Selenium IDE.

 It can be added as an extension in Firefox and Chrome and is supported by the latest versions of these browsers (and will be supported by the upcoming versions as well).
 This tool is the perfect alternative to Selenium IDE and other similar open-source frameworks.

-It is a very handy and powerful test steps recorder which is ported from Selenium IDE to Chrome and Firefox with major functions preserved.
+It is a very handy and powerful test steps recorder that is ported from Selenium IDE to Chrome and Firefox with major functions preserved.